Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-Figure \ref{fig:duty_cycle}.c) shows the results for the NO sensor calibration.
-In this case, NO is a phenomenon that naturally presents more abrupt changes in the measurements, already seen in the confidence intervals of the feature selection experiment (section \ref{subsec:feature}), which causes the different calibrations to have large confidence intervals.
-The same decreasing trend is observed as in the cases of O$_3$ and NO$_2$ R$^2$, where from T$_{sen}{=}10$min the R$^2$ starts to decrease, and it is also observed how the R$^2$ depends strongly on the number of samples taken since the gap in performance between taking one sample and five is the largest of all three pollutants.
-The NO signal contains many peaks, so that even sampling N$_s$ samples in a row for an instant that does not pick up such peaks may be unrepresentative.
+Figure~\ref{fig:duty_cycle}c shows the results for the NO sensor calibration.
+In this case, NO is a phenomenon that naturally presents more abrupt changes in the measurements which causes the different calibrations to have large confidence intervals.
+The same decreasing trend is observed as for O$_3$ and NO$_2$ R$^2$, where from $\mathrm{T_{sen}}{=}\,10\,\mathrm{min}$ the R$^2$ starts to decrease, and it is also observed how the R$^2$ strongly depends on the number of samples taken since the gap in performance between taking one sample and five is the largest of all three pollutants.
+The NO signal contains many peaks so even sampling $\mathrm{N_s}$ samples in a row for an instant that does not pick up such peaks may be unrepresentative.
 Another effect is the uncertainty we will have in the measurements.
-In those cases where the number of samples is small, e.g., N$_s$=1, the confidence interval is very poor, precisely because of the high variability of the data.
+In those cases where the number of samples is small, e.g., $\mathrm{N_{s}}{=}\,1$, the confidence interval is very poor, precisely because of the high variability of the data.
 This interval improves when taking more samples, even if the measurement point is not very representative, and the R$^2$ decreases, the confidence interval decreases.
-Therefore, in the case of signals with high variability, high bandwidth, it is logical to sample at more points.
-In the case of sampling uniformly, the same trend as for the two previous pollutants is observed, where taking at least five uniform samples are enough to maintain the highest data quality.
-From all this, we can conclude that it is better to take more than one sample N$_s{>}1$ if the sampling period is large (T$_{sen}{\geq}$10min), so that the aggregation is more representative.
-But, in the case of having a lower sampling period fewer samples are enough to obtain a high R$^2$ since the aggregation at each T$_{ref}$ will contain enough samples to be representative.
+Therefore, in the case of signals with high variability and high bandwidth, it is logical to sample at more points.
+In the case of sampling uniformly, the same trend as for the two previous pollutants is observed, where taking at least five uniform samples is enough to maintain the highest data quality.